bps12/bps12.github.io/_posts/2017-11-15-AMD-Linux-Driver.md

 ### The Install
-You can find the instrucstions [here](http://support.amd.com/en-us/kb-articles/Pages/AMDGPU-Pro-Beta-Mining-Driver-for-Linux-Release-Notes.aspx).
+You can find the instructions [here](http://support.amd.com/en-us/kb-articles/Pages/AMDGPU-Pro-Beta-Mining-Driver-for-Linux-Release-Notes.aspx).

 The directions are pretty self explanatory, upgrade or install the driver and reboot your system.
 You'll need to add the boot paramater amdgpu.vm_fragment_size=9 to the boot options in /etc/default/grub.
 This fix should only need to applied with Ellesmere cards (RX 480s / 580s).
 Vega cards set the 2MB fragments in the userspace automatically.